 Frequently Asked Questions

-What is the best free stock market simulator?
+What is the best day trading simulator?

 Is paper trading the same as a stock market simulator?